All Episodes

 your initial reaction to the question, how different would it

-be to be the general manager of the New York Yankees,
+be to be the general manager of the New York Yankees?

-to be Brian Cashman versus being you or being me
+To be Brian Cashman versus being you or being me

-in our previous roles.
+in our previous.

 Speaker 2 (01:27):

-Who was I think there's just by definitely there's a
+I think there's just by definitely there's a lot of similarities.
+Right,

-lot of similarities.
-Right, our goals are as far as
+our goals are as far as winning World Series or

-winning World Series or our goals are largely the same.
-Competitively,
+our goals are largely the same.
+Competitively, expectations certainly very different.

-expectations certainly very different.
-One thing before I jumped totally
+One thing before I jump totally into that, I do

-into that, I do wanted to say that we lead
+wanted to say that when we lead off with the

 (01:49):

-paids a picture that it's like it's easier to be
+that it's like it's easier to be the big market club,

-the big market club, and there are absolutely advantages that
+and there are absolutely advantages that go along with that, right,

-go along with that, right, there are levels of free
+there are levels of free agents that you know, when

-agents that you know, when you have a lower payroll,
+you have a lower payroll, lower budget, et cetera, that

-lower budget, et cetera, that you're just not going to
+you're just not going to even consider, you know that

-even consider, you know that being sad, I just think
+being sad, I just think it's worthwhile pointing out I

-it's worthwhile pointing out I think cash Brian Cashman, the
+think cash Brian Cashman, the GM of the Yankees, been

-and he's never had a season where they finished under
+calling he's pushing thirty years and he's never had a

-Like that's that's remarkable, right.
+season where they finished under five hundred, Like that's that's remarkable, right.

 And while he's got the revenue advantages, there are a